mfrandev/mfrandev/README.md

   <div>
     <p>Q: What in the world am I doing?</p>
-    <p>A: I am currently working on phased-array antennas with <a href="https://www.hughes.com/">Hughes Network Systems</a> (📍 Germantown, Maryland) for global internet connectivity via Eutelsat's <a href="https://oneweb.net/our-network/experience-oneweb">OneWeb</a> LEO satellite network 🛰️! </p>
+    <p>A: Currently learning as much as I can, particularly about linear algebra, calculus, and statistics. </p>
   </div>

   <br>

   <div>
     <p>Q: How did I end up here ?</p>
     <p>A: One day, I walked out from the front row of an economics lecture to learn about merge sort.
-The rest is history !</p>
+The rest is history!</p>
   </div>

 </div> <!-- end about me block -->